B-Lang-org/bsc/INSTALL.md

 ### Choosing a Verilog simulator

-The Makefile in `examples/smoke_test` shows how you can point the default `check` target at other Verilog simulators such as VCS and VCSI (Synopys), NC-Verilog & NCsim (Cadence), ModelSim (Mentor), and CVC.
+The Makefile in `examples/smoke_test` shows how you can point the default `check-smoke` target at other Verilog simulators such as VCS and VCSI (Synopys), NC-Verilog & NCsim (Cadence), ModelSim (Mentor), and CVC.

 Many people also use [Verilator][] to compile and simulate `bsc`-generated